This blog may contain affiliate links. Read our disclosure policy for more info.

 Who will love this hotel: Perfect for couples on a romantic holiday (I spent my anniversary here) or those looking to ski at The Remarkables.

 Why it’s a top choice: Located in sunny Kelvin Heights on the opposite side of Lake Wakatipu this is more of a large resort than a hotel.
 The Hilton has an award-winning spa, gym, indoor swimming pool, several restaurants, and a coffee shop.
 So, you’re sure to never be bored here.
 You can also rent bikes from near their pier and cycle the popular lakeside Kelvin Heights Trail which is one of the best bike trails in Queenstown.
 Plus, there’s a pretty cool way of getting to Queenstown from the Hilton – via a water taxi from their pier.

 Important info to note: It’s about a 10-minute drive from the resort into Queenstown, you can of course grab the water taxi which costs $10 return.
 Self-parking here costs $16 per night while valet parking is charged at $40 per night.
 Unfortunately, there’s not much free parking in this area.
 Worth noting is you need to join the Hilton Rewards Club to get free WiFi.
 Some past guests noted the process is a little complicated so ask the reception team to assist you in signing up.

 You can book the Hilton Queenstown Resort and Spa on Booking.com.

 7. Swiss Belresort Coronet Peak

 Location: The hotel is located at 161 Arthurs Point Road, Arthurs Point.
-Although out of town the hotel is perfect for those skiing at Coronet Peak and those who like to stay away from the hustle and bustle.
+Although out of town the hotel is perfect for those interested in going skiing at Coronet Peak and those who like to stay away from the hustle and bustle.
 The location is also halfway between Queenstown and Arrowtown.

 Type of rooms available: Studio; Standard Double; Standard Twin; Triple room; Family room.